The stabilized automorphism group of odometers and of Toeplitz subshifts: Introduction

 \subsection{Acknowledgments}

 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1842165.
-The author is also grateful for the helpful discussions and feedback recieved throughout this project from Bryna Kra and Scott Schmieding.
-Additionally, they would like to thank Kaitlyn Loyd, Nick Lohr, Stephan Snegirov, Bastián Espinoza and Adam Holeman for their helpful comments.
+The author is also grateful for the helpful discussions and feedback received throughout this project from Bryna Kra and Scott Schmieding.
+They would also like to thank the referee for their careful and insightful review of this paper, and for the comments, corrections and suggestions they made that greatly improved this work.
+Additionally, they would like to thank Kaitlyn Loyd, Nick Lohr, Nir Avni, Stephan Snegirov, Bastián Espinoza and Adam Holeman for their helpful comments.